Social Media Policy

-- Do not use any Gordon State College marks or images on your personal online accounts.
+- Do not use any Gordon State College marks or images on your online accounts.
 Do not use Gordon's name to promote or endorse any product, cause, political party or political candidate

-- Reporting violations: Any employee becoming aware of or having knowledge of a posting or of any website or web page in violation of the provision of these guidelines shall notify his or her supervisor immediately for follow-up action.
+- Reporting violations: Any employee becoming aware of or having knowledge of a posting or any website or web page in violation of the provision of these guidelines shall notify his or her supervisor immediately for follow-up action.

 - Problems or concerns regarding the use of a social media site or page should be reported immediately to the Public Information Office.

-- You are responsible for what you post on your own site and on the sites of others.
+- You are responsible for what you post on your site and the sites of others.
 Be sure that what you post will not expose Gordon State College, the University System of Georgia or you to legal liability.